BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING POLICIES

 Research and Development

 The Company accounts for stock-based awards in accordance with ASC 718-10, “Share-Based Compensation”, which requires a fair value measurement and recognition of compensation expense for all share-based payment awards made to the Company’s employees and directors, including employee stock options and restricted stock awards.
 The Company estimates the fair value of stock options granted using the Black-Scholes valuation model.
 This model requires the Company to make estimates and assumptions including, among other things, estimates regarding the length of time an employee will hold vested stock options before exercising them, the estimated volatility of the Company’s common stock price and the number of options that will be forfeited prior to vesting.
 The fair value is then amortized on a straight-line basis over the requisite service periods of the awards, which is generally the vesting period.
-Changes in these estimates and assumptions can materially affect the determination of the fair value of stock-based compensation and consequently, the related amount recognized in the Company’s condensed consolidated statements of operations.
+Changes in these estimates and assumptions can materially affect the determination of the fair value of stock-based compensation and consequently, the related amount recognized in the Company’s consolidated statements of operations.

 The expected term of the options represents the estimated period of time until exercise and is based on historical experience of similar awards, giving consideration to the contractual terms, vesting schedules and expectations of future employee behavior.
 The expected stock price volatility is based on the historical volatility of the Company’s stock for the related expected term.